Ludwig Lachmann: Education and 'pre-revival' career

 Lachmann enrolled at the University of Berlin in 1924, studying under, among others, Werner Sombart, who introduced Lachmann to the works of Weber, that had a lifelong influence on Lachmann's work.
 He took a semester at the University of Zurich in 1926, and around the same time, he was introduced into the works of Ludwig von Mises and Friedrich Hayek.
 He graduated in 1930, and spent a few years to teach at the University.
 When Adolf Hitler rose to power in 1933, Lachmann moved to England with his girlfriend Margot.
 The couple struggled financially, and Lachmann, unable to find a post in an academic position, enrolled at the London School of Economics.
 At the London School of Economics he was a student and later colleague of Friedrich Hayek.
 One of Lachmann's fellow students was George Shackle, whose ideas would influence Lachmann's later work.
-He deepened his interest in the Austrian School, and was one of the few who chose Hayek's side, though not uncritically, following the so-called 'Keynesian revolution'.
+He deepened his interest in the Austrian School, and was one of the few who chose Hayek's side, though not uncritically, following the so-called 'Keynesian Revolution'.
 In 1938, Lachmann was awarded the Leon Fellowship from the University of London to study 'secondary depressions'.
 In this research project, he traveled to the United States, where he met Alfred Schütz and Frank Knight, and attended the seminars of the latter.
-Following the outbreak of war in Europe, Lachmann, a German national, was interned by British authorities from July to December of 1940.
+Following the outbreak of war in Europe, Lachmann, a German national, was interned by British authorities from July to December 1940.
 In 1941, following his release, he was appointed as an economic lecturer at the University of London.
 In 1943, he was appointed to the Head of the Department of Economics at the University of Hull, a position he held until he departed from England in 1948.

 In 1948, Lachmann moved to Johannesburg, South Africa, where he accepted a professorship at the University of the Witwatersrand.
 During this time, he published his seminal work, Capital and Its Structure in 1956.
 He served as president of the Economic Society of South Africa from 1962 to 1963.
 He remained teaching at Witwatersrand until retiring in 1972.

 Austrian 'revival', 1974–1987 and death

 In 1974, a conference on Austrian economics was organized in South Royalton, Vermont, in which Lachmann was a key speaker, along with Israel Kirzner and Murray Rothbard.
 This conference led to the publication of the 1976 book, The Foundations of Modern Austrian Economics, to which Lachmann contributed.
 Following the conference, Lachmann began annual trips to New York City, where he worked with Kirzner at NYU, advancing research and lecturing to students.
-Lachmann also was engaged in an economic debate with Kirzner regarding notions of equilibrium, and the role of the entrepreneur Lachmann continued this work from 1975 to 1987, when he re-retired to Johanesberg.
-Lachmann passed away on 17 December 1990.
+Lachmann also was engaged in an economic debate with Kirzner regarding notions of equilibrium, and the role of the entrepreneur Lachmann continued this work from 1975 to 1987, when he re-retired to Johannesburg.
+Lachmann died on 17 December 1990.
 To commemorate Lachmann, his widow established a trust to fund the Ludwig M. Lachmann Research Fellowship at the Department of Philosophy, Logic and Scientific Method of the London School of Economics.